-Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+CE#4: Increase in Resources Leveraged Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Amount of funds leveraged in dollars (increase).
 0 TBD N/A in Plan N/A in Plan Activity still in planning stage.
-IC#2: Units of Housing Preserved Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+HC#2: Units of Housing Preserved Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of housing units preserved for households at or below 80 percent of AMI that would otherwise not be available (increase).
 If units reach a specific type of household, give that type in this box.
+Activity still in planning stage.
 0 TBD N/A in Plan N/A in Plan